ismeh/ismeh/README.md

 <!-- Introduction -->
 I'm a passionate computer science student with a keen interest in Software and Web Development, Data Science and Machine Learning.

-I'm currently developing an web platform to organize tennis tournaments for amateurs and professionals players.
+I'm currently developing a web platform to organize tennis tournaments for amateurs and professionals players.

 <!-- Tech Stack -->
 ## Tech Stack 💻